ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

     print(fridge_model.evaluate(new_cart))
     # >>> True

-And now we are ready to checkout and go home.
+The model is satisfied and we are ready to checkout and go home.